 Definitely!
-Individuals come with different references which are usually controlled by their cultural set up as well as geographical location.
-For example, in China and Japan orange signifies happiness encourage while in Egypt, it symbolizes something which is depressing such as mourning.
+Individuals come with different references, which are usually controlled by their cultural setup as well as geographical location.
+For example, in China and Japan, orange signifies happiness encourage, while in Egypt, it symbolizes something which is depressing, such as mourning.

-On the other hand, it implies to sexuality and fertility in Columbia.
+On the other hand, it implies sexuality and fertility in Columbia.
 On the contrary, individuals in India treat the orange color in a very sacred manner.
 Orange, in the Buddhist tradition, symbolizes peace, love, and humility.

 In Ireland, it comes with a religious repercussion.
-Thus it is evident that one single color like orange might have innumerable symbolic meanings across the world.
+Thus it is evident that one single color, like orange, might have innumerable symbolic meanings across the world.

 On occasions, there might not be any rational clarification for this besides the restrictions denoting social philosophy.
-Being a designer, you must not ignore any aspect of shade which might impact the connotation made by individuals from virtually any brand image.
+Being a designer, you must not ignore any aspect of shade that might impact the connotation made by individuals from virtually any brand image.

-In fact, it will be a sensible idea to perform your research at first on where from do the clients come and where they would like to commence their business.
+In fact, it will be a sensible idea to perform your research first on where from do the clients come from and where they would like to commence their business.
 It will not be a prudent idea to make use of orange in a logo for any contraceptive brand when you are in any Colombian state.

 Will the connotation of color change along with its tints and shades?

-Graphic designer Massimo Vignelli said in one particular interview that no shade might be preferred or not preferred when it is in isolation and every single color happens to be in context to one more color.
+Graphic designer Massimo Vignelli said in one particular interview that no shade might be preferred or not preferred when it is in isolation, and every single color happens to be in context to one more color.

-It has been confirmed by Angela Wright, and eminent psychologist, that human beings tend to respond to shades whenever they are combined.
+It has been confirmed by Angela Wright, an eminent psychologist, that human beings tend to respond to shades whenever they are combined.
 In case you use only the orange color in your brand logo, the surroundings are going to affect how this particular color is going to be perceived by your audience.